explosion-mental/demwm/README.md

   re-setup) the pertag variables to default one and somehow maintain them the same while pertag is active.
 	* another idea. maybe just doing all the above but only for the layout..
+- add `uncursor` to `Rules`: basically if window with `uncursor` enabled, will make the cursor go into one corner of the screen when focused (or maybe use any coordinates other than the window cordinates).
+I will find this useful since I have gaps, which means no clicking in the window since there are gaps.
+Could prevent accidental clicks or make it more 'safe' (don't touch anything).
 - <s>use fork/exec/dup2 instead of popen in `getcmd` funcs (to remove delay).</s>
 - <s>Make _tag previews_ more solid</s> and prevent from being shown in the preview of the preview...
 - <s>systray toggleable with _#ifdef_ and _#endif_</s>